-- Middle and High school students are expected to be punctual. - Students who come to class after the bell are considered tardy. - Student must present the admit slip to the teacher upon arrival at the classroom.
+- Middle and High school students are expected to be punctual. - Students who come to class after the bell are considered tardy. - Students must present the office pass to the teacher upon arrival at the classroom.

 All tardies will be handled by the classroom teacher.
-After the 3rd tardy, a referral will be sent to the office for detention.
-Punishment can range from warning, lunch detention, detention or ISS as determined by teacher and/or administration.
+After the 3rd tardy, a referral will be sent to the office for review.
+Punishment can range from warning, lunch detention, detention or BIR as determined by teacher and/or administration.